keboola/component-elasticsearch/component_config/configuration_description.md

 ## Database and SSH Settings

-Elasticsearch extractor offers two modes of connecting to the Elasticsearch instance:

-- directly, or
-- over SSH.

-If you choose to connect to the database directly, only database host and port need to be specified.
-If you choose to connect over SSH, in addition to DB host and port, SSH host, port, username and private key need to be provided as well.
-The `Use SSH` parameter should be set to `true` as well.
+Elasticsearch extractor currently supports only connection to the Elasticsearch instance over SSH tunnel.
+For successful connection, all database and SSH properties must be configured.

 ### Database (`db`) settings

-Whether you choose direct connection or connection over SSH, the database host and port need to be provided to correctly connect to the engine and download index data.
+The database host and port need to be provided to correctly connect to the engine and download index data.

 Required parameters are: